papercups-io/papercups/README.md

 If you haven't installed Elixir, Phoenix, NodeJS, and PostgresQL yet, you can find some great instructions here: https://hexdocs.pm/phoenix/installation.html

-## Developing on Docker

-You can edit your local code when developing with docker and it will update in the container.

-*The docker file is made for development only at the moment*

-`docker build -t papercups . && docker-compose up`

 **tl;dr:**

 - Install Elixir: https://elixir-lang.org/install.html